Thank you for visiting Zhifeng's website

 On the other hand, I'm interested in design educational platforms that can group every element of learning together: reading materials, lecture slides, lecture recordings, homework, assignments, and visualizations.
 This is the ultimate mission of this website (which is still under very active construction).

-To answer and solve these questions, I spent my undergraduate years focusing on the following projects.
+To answer and solve these questions, I have spent my undergraduate years focusing on the following projects.

 Individual Projects